kemboi590/CosmosPostgresCRUD-C-Sharp/README.md

-# Connecting Azure Cosmos DB to C# SDK
+# Connecting Azure Cosmos DB For Postgres to C# SDK